SoumyajitPaul-git/Heart-Disese-Detector/README.md

 #  Heart-Disese-Detector

-**Machine Learning** to predict the likelihood of diabetes based on health-related input features
+**Machine Learning** to predict the likelihood of heart disease based on health-related input features

 ## 🛠️ Tech Stack